-- You can buy reusable mesh bags that replace the plastic bags you use for bulk produce at the grocery store. - You can purchase canvas shopping bags and leave them in your car for anytime you go shopping. - Get a reusable water bottle instead of buying plastic ones and throwing them out. - There are reusable wax lined bags and wraps that effectively replace single use sandwich bags. - When you finally decide to get rid of old clothes, toys, furniture, or electronics, donate them rather than throwing them away. - Use dishes, glasses, and metal silverware instead of their plastic counterparts. - Consider trying washable reusable cloth diapers instead of disposable ones - Many food containers from restaurants are durable enough to be reused for kitchen storage.
+- You can buy reusable mesh bags that replace the plastic bags you use for bulk produce at the grocery store. - You can purchase canvas shopping bags and leave them in your car for anytime you go shopping. - Get a reusable water bottle instead of buying plastic ones and throwing them out.
+This is much better for your health as well! - There are reusable wax lined bags and wraps that effectively replace single use sandwich bags. - When you finally decide to get rid of old clothes, toys, furniture, or electronics, donate them rather than throwing them away. - Use dishes, glasses, and metal silverware instead of their plastic counterparts. - Consider trying washable reusable cloth diapers instead of disposable ones - Many food containers from restaurants are durable enough to be reused for kitchen storage.
+Make sure to wash them by hand putting them in the dishwasher can expose you to toxins.